CalinCatuta/GodotStateMachine/README.md

 ### `StateMachine.gd`

-The `StateMachine.gd` script is the heart of the state machine.
+The `node_state_machine.gd` script is the heart of the state machine.
 It is responsible for managing the different states and transitioning between them.

 * **Manages States**: It holds a reference to all possible states and the current active state.
 * **Handles Transitions**: It contains the logic to switch from one state to another.